-Inceptio n

-Year E Inded (May 1, 200 19) to

-December 31, 2010 December 31, 2010

-Gross Gross Net Net

-MVP Master Fund 32.1% 30.4% 76.1% 72.4%

-AG Mortgage Value Partners, L.P.
-32.1% 24.2% 83.4% 61.6%

-AG Mortgage Value Partners Holdings, L.P.
-31.9% 24.1% 74.8% 55.2%
+Quarter Ended March 31, 2011 Year ended December 31, 2010 (May 1, 2009) to March 31, 2011 Gross Net Gross Net Gross Net AG Mortgage Value Partners Master Fund, L.P.
+5.2% 4.9% 32.1% 30.4% 85.3% 80.8% AG Mortgage Value Partners, L.P.
+5.5% 4.1% 32.1% 24.2% 93.5% 68.2% AG Mortgage Value Partners Holdings, L.P.
+5.2% 3.9% 31.9% 24.1% 83.9% 61.1%

-AG GECC PPIF.
+• AG GECC PPIF.
 Through a joint venture with an affiliate of General Electric Capital Corporation, Angelo, Gordon is the manager of AG GECC PPIF.
 AG GECC PPIF invests primarily in non-Agency RMBS and CMBS issued prior to 2009 that were originally rated AAA or an equivalent rating by two or more nationally-recognized statistical rating organizations without ratings enhancements and that are secured by actual mortgage loans, leases or other assets and not other securities.
 PPIP was mandated by EESA whose purpose is to enable credit to flow freely and improve the balance sheets of financial institutions by creating funds to purchase troubled assets from these institutions.
 AG GECC PPIF commenced operations in October of 2009.
 In addition to RMBS, AG GECC PPIF also invests significantly in CMBS.
+AG GECC PPIF raised approximately \$2.5 billion of capital commitments from over 200 investors and has, as of March 31, 2011, invested in RMBS and CMBS with an acquisition price of approximately \$5.9 billion, and has sold RMBS and CMBS with a sale price of \$1.5 billion.
+See the Additional Program Information table for operating results.
 The returns of AG GECC PPIF are detailed in the table below.
-The gross performance results are presented after investment advisory fees.
+The gross performance results at the PPIP Master Fund level are presented before investment advisory fees and incentive fees.
+The net performance results at the PPIP Master Fund level are presented after investment advisory fees and incentive compensation.
+The net performance results at the feeder and holdings levels are presented after investment advisory fees and incentive compensation.